Ostashkov: Post-war period

 Nowadays the town is popular among tourists from Moscow and Saint Petersburg as a nearby resort near the Seliger lake.
 Educational forum held since 2005 at the lake shore near Ostashkov.

-The lake is also attracts thousands of campers from all over the nearby cities.
+The lake also attracts thousands of campers from all over the nearby cities.
 Ostashkov itself also attracts tourists because it contains a lot of cultural heritage monuments.
 Since September 30, 2018 Russian Railways established regular train connection with steam locomotive in addition to regular diesel powered trains.
 Such move of promoting local tourism by using old steam locomotive and old time - styled traincars, was first of its kind in Russia, and soon was followed by another tourism sites in Russia(such as Ruskeala in Karelia).

 Administrative and municipal status

 Within the framework of administrative divisions, Ostashkov serves as the administrative center of Ostashkovsky District.
 As an administrative division, it is incorporated within Ostashkovsky District as Ostashkov Urban Settlement.
 As a municipal division, this administrative unit also has urban settlement status and is a part of Ostashkovsky Municipal District.